 Veterans Educational Assistance Program (VEAP) – Chapter 32

 Available to those who entered the military after January 1, 1977, contributed to the program, and did not contract with the Armed Forces under a delayed entry program.
 Benefits are dependent upon total contributions made and are calculated individually.
 No allowance is made for payment for dependents.
-Active duty servicemembers may receive full VA educational entitlement under VEAP.
+Active duty service members may receive full VA educational entitlement under VEAP.
 Under specified conditions, participants of VEAP may be eligible to convert their entitlement to the Montgomery GI Bill®.
 Find out more about the Veterans Educational Assistance Program.

 Post-9/11 GI Bill® – Chapter 33